Jonas Kamper

-Jonas Kamper (born 3 May 1983) is a Danish retired footballer who played as a right winger and current assistant coach of AC Horsens.
+Jonas Kamper (born 3 May 1983) is a Danish retired footballer who played as a right winger and current manager of Kolding IF.

 He started his career with Brøndby IF, winning the 2005 Danish Superliga.
 He holds the record of Denmark national youth team matches, with a combined 93 matches and 15 goals at various youth levels.
 He played a single match for the Denmark national football team.
 He was a speedy player and was known for his skills to shoot at goal from distance.
 During his career he had offers from Ajax, Portsmouth, Schalke 04, Espanyol, Hannover and Sion that did not amount to anything.

 Club career

 Brøndby IF

 Born in Nørre Alslev, Kamper made his senior debut for Brøndby IF in the 2002–03 Danish Superliga season which ended with a runners-up silver medal.
 He was also a part of the Brøndby team which won the 2003 Danish Cup.
 The following two years, Kamper missed only three league matches, as he scored 11 goals in 63 league matches, and Kamper was a constant part of the Brøndby team during the 2004–05 Danish Superliga championship winning season.
 He completed the Double with the team, as Brøndby also won the 2005 Danish Cup.
 With the arrival of new signings Danish international player Thomas Rasmussen and Swedish international player Martin Ericsson, Kamper faced stiff competition for a place in the starting line-up in the 2005–06 Danish Superliga season.
 He played only 19 of 33 games that season.